 Payment history

 This is the biggest factor.
 Whether you paid your EMIs and credit card bills on time, every month.
 A single missed payment can drop your score noticeably and it stays on your record.
+If you want to understand exactly what happens to your loan when a payment is missed, read how EMI is calculated.
 Multiple missed payments and the damage is significant.

 Credit utilization